 Glass -> Air

 |Video||Air -> Glass||Video|

 The polarization is called parallel when the vector of electric field E lies in the plane of incident ray and normal to the border (see the figure below).
-The equations bellow are helpful to the graduate student studying for her degrees online or even the advanced physics high school student.
 In other case the polarization is called perpendicular

 According to Fresnel formula the angles q1of the incident wave, q2 of the reflected wave and q3 of the refracted wave are given by the equation:

 The intensity reflection coefficients R|| and R^ and transmission coefficients T|| and T^ (for the parallel and perpendicular polarization consequently) are described by the equations:

 For the ray incident normally to the border there is no difference between the parallel and perpendicular components.
 In this case we can write:

 The dependencies for the reflection coefficients R and for transmission coefficients T are given in the following figures:

 We can see from these figures and animations that for the light incident from the glass into the air there is an angle when the Total Internal Reflection (TIR) is observed.
 This means that any ray propagating in a glass at angles bigger than a critical angle (about 42° for glass-air interface) will be totally reflected and will not pass into the air.
 This effect is used for transmission of the light signals by the glass fiber over the large distance without a considerable attenuation.